KontextWork/docker-image-tika-test/README.md

 # docker-image-tika-test
-Test docker image for tika support the filesystem strategy
+Test docker image for tika support the filesystem strategy.
+Based on the official [Apache Tika Image](https://github.com/apache/tika-docker)

 ## Usage
 You can request the file either via header or via get parameters.
 If you use the get parameter you should URL encode the value.